277 days ago

 - Valid 30 days, extendable once for 30 more days.

-- Carry: passport (6-month validity), return ticket, hotel booking, and SATUSEHAT Health Pass (mandatory online form before arrival).
+- Carry: passport (6-month validity), return ticket, hotel booking, and the SATUSEHAT Health Pass / Indonesia Arrival Card (mandatory online form before arrival).

 Best Time to Visit